UNSW-Redback-Racing/DAQ-Technical-Assessment/spyder/docs/README.md

 **Additionally, it is assumed that your solution to each answer is justified within the `brainstorming.md` file.
 You may write as much content as you see fit for each question.**

-1. Since the `ui` service operates within a docker container, any code changes that you make will not be immediately reflected until you rebuild the containers. [nodemon](https://www.npmjs.com/package/nodemon) is a package which will help reflect any changes you make immediately by automatically restarting the node application when any file is changed.
-Your task is to install and configure the **nodemon** npm package into the `ui` directory.

-2. When running the emulator, the client will occasionally recieve values in the incorrect format.
+1. When running the emulator, the client will occasionally recieve values in the incorrect format.
 This will be visible in the output of `streaming service` as well as the `ui`.
 Think about what is happening, and write additional code in `streaming-service` that prevents 'invalid' data from being sent to the frontend.
 What you wish to do with 'invalid' data is up to you, so long as it is justified in `brainstorming.md`.

-3. A safe operating range for the battery temperature is 20-80 degrees.
+2. A safe operating range for the battery temperature is 20-80 degrees.
 Add a feature to the backend `streaming-service` so that each time the received battery temperature exceeds this range more than 3 times in 5 seconds, the current timestamp and a simple error message is printed to console.

-4. Currently the connect/disconnect button in the top right corner of the ui (frontend) does not update when data is streamed in via streaming service.
+3. Currently the connect/disconnect button in the top right corner of the ui (frontend) does not update when data is streamed in via streaming service.
 Why is this occurring and what can be done to rectify this?

 - **Tip:** To start/stop emulating data, you can start/stop the individual data-emulator docker container
   - To see a list of all running docker containers